The Martian

 Why should the movie forgo a dramatic homecoming scene for this speech if it weren’t single-mindedly trying to express a practical approach to problem solving, and for the most urgent possible reason?
 Putting the Earth’s atmosphere back in balance will take sustained collective courage, and self-pity is a powerful enemy of courage.

 Critics who call The Martian an empty crowd-pleaser, or too upbeat (citing its good vibes and lack of conflict), miss the film entirely.
 Behind all the high spirits and corny humor is a fierce argument for a practical, compassionate, and fearless worldview that might save us from destroying each other.
-Some people might look at the movie’s Kennedy-era positivity and see an alternate reality – to some degree we’ve lost that spirit.
-But whether or not we believe it can be brought back is irrelevant.
+Some viewers might see an alternate reality in all the Kennedy-era positivity.
+To some degree we’ve lost that spirit, but whether or not we believe it can be brought back is irrelevant.
 We have no choice.

 CONNECTIONS: